 HIP63901 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD113797.

 14 Canum Venaticorum has an apparent magnitude of 5.20 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
-14 Canum Venaticorum has an absolute magnitude of 0.51 which is the apparent magnitude of an object if it were 32.6 light years away or 10 parsecs from Earth.
+If you used the 1997 Parallax value, you would get an absolute magnitude of 0.51 If you used the 2007 Parallax value, you would get an absolute magnitude of 0.11.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.
-The stars temperature has been calculated at between 10000 and 30000 based on the Class Type and lookup at Wikipedia-Stellar Classification

-|Traditional Name||14 Canum Venaticorum|
+|Traditional/Proper Name||14 Canum Venaticorum|

-|Alternative Name(s)||14 Canum Venaticorum|
+|Flamsteed Name||14 Canum Venaticorum|

 |Hipparcos Library I.D.||63901|